JohnM-Oduor/Manchester-United-Team-Cards/README.md

 # Manchester-United-Team-Cards
 This project is a dynamic web application that highlights the players and stats of Manchester United.
-Built using modern JavaScript, HTML, and CSS, it allows users to explore detailed player profiles and filter teammates based on criteria like positions or nicknames.
+Built using modern JavaScript, HTML, and CSS, it allows users to explore detailed player profiles and filter teammates based on criteria like positions or nicknames.**This is a hyperlink to this project: https://manchester-united-team-cards.netlify.app/**
 ## Table of Contents

 1. [Overview](#overview)